 The BGA Way, our character education program, and its pillars of respect, compassion, accountability, and resilience are taught and reinforced school-wide, in and out of class.
 From classroom curriculum and parent programming to athletics, clubs, and leadership, the BGA Way is woven through all aspects of the BGA experience to ensure social emotional learning.

-In the Lower School, we establish the foundation of character by teaching and practicing the BGA Way traits: identify, illustrate, recognize, practice.
+In the Lower School, we establish the foundation of character by teaching and practicing the BGA Way by identifying, illustrating, recognizing, and practicing the traits.

 Middle School builds upon the foundation of the BGA Way through a deeper understanding and application of the concepts.